 Copper is an essential trace element that is part of more than 30 proteins.
 However, copper ions also have certain properties that can prove toxic, and this is what is tapped into when using copper for antimicrobial purposes.
 For instance, the toxic effects of copper have made it useful for fighting bacteria and fungi-related diseases in agriculture.
 Current attention on copper’s antimicrobial properties was heightened in 2008 when the EPA registered 300 types of copper surfaces as antimicrobial, supported by studies before and after this development that showed various noteworthy microbial “killing kinetics” seen in copper and copper-alloy surfaces’ interactions with various bacteria.

-Beyond antimicrobial compression sleeves, location that is perceived to benefit largely from findings in these studies is the hospital and related health care environments.
+Places that is perceived to benefit largely from the findings about antimicrobial compression socks and sleeves, are hospitals and related health care environments.
 Many touch surfaces here are susceptible to contamination, from door handles to call buttons to toilet seats.
 Currently simple methods like persistent round-the-clock cleaning are helping to diminish the transmission of infections from bacteria, but ones like staphylococcus aureus have been shown to linger and persist on surfaces for months despite all that.
 Many noscomial infections have also become a risk thanks to various antibiotic-resistant organisms.
 Copper is being looked at as an alternative to the currently-popular material, which is stainless steel.
 The latter has long been integral in hospital design and construction because of its clean appearance and ease of cleaning, but has no particularly special antimicrobial properties.
 This is why some initial hospital trials using copper and copper-alloy materials such as compression sleeves act as an antimicrobial surface have been undertaken, with promising results.
 For example, the bacterial infection from copper-coated toilet seats, copper compression sleeves, brass door push plates, and brass tap handles were compared with that from the same items but plastic, aluminum or chrome-plated versions, and the former were found to be 90 to 100 percent lower than the latter.

 For more information on our Copper Infused Compression Sleeves, Click Here!